 Patients should have cultures of blood and relevant clinical material (eg, sputum, lesions); routine cultures may be negative, and the laboratory should be notified that tularemia is suspected so that appropriate media can be used (and appropriate safety precautions ensured).

 Acute and convalescent antibody titers should be done 2 weeks apart.
 A 4-fold rise or a single titer > 1:128 is diagnostic.
 The serum of patients with brucellosis Brucellosis Brucellosis is caused by Brucella species, which are gram-negative bacteria.
-Symptoms begin as an acute febrile illness with few or no localized signs and may progress to a chronic stage with... read more may cross-react to F. tularensis antigens but usually in much lower titers.
+Symptoms begin as an acute febrile illness with few or no localized signs and may progress to a chronic stage... read more may cross-react to F. tularensis antigens but usually in much lower titers.
 Fluorescent antibody or immunohistochemical staining is used by some laboratories.
 PCR testing can provide a rapid diagnosis.